About the NKS Project

 The investigations also compared the costs of renovating the existing buildings with building new ones.
 The answer was that the best option was to build a brand new hospital.

-New Karolinska Solna was procured as a PPP solution, Public Private Partnership, following a decision by the County Council on June 10, 2008.
+New Karolinska Solna was procured as a PPP solution, Public Private Partnership, following a decision by Region Stockholm, former Stockholm County Council, on June 10, 2008.
 The purpose of this procurement method is to minimize the risks of time delays and cost increases and to transfer the risks to the executor of the project, ie the PPP contractor.
-The award decision in the PPP procurement was taken on 4 May 2010 (majority decision) and then 8 June (all parties), following a new political settlement, by the Stockholm County Council.
+The award decision in the PPP procurement was taken on 4 May 2010 (majority decision) and then 8 June (all parties), following a new political settlement, by Region Stockholm, former Stockholm County Council.
 According to the decision, it became a consortium of Swedish Skanska and British Innisfree, which was to build New Karolinska Solna (NKS).

-The decision to award the project as a PPP contract was taken as a majority decision by the SCC assembly on the 4th of May.
-Following a political settlement SCC assembly decided (all parties) to award the PPP contract to SHP, a consortia between Skanska and Innisfree.
+The decision to award the project as a PPP contract was taken as a majority decision by the Region Stockholm assembly on the 4th of May.
+Following a political settlement Region Stockholm assembly decided (all parties) to award the PPP contract to SHP, a consortia between Skanska and Innisfree.

 Co-operation partner for services is Coor.